Peak Season Best Flavor Value Priced

-Last call for fresh Pomegranates!
-Fresh Pomegranate season in California is winding down for this year, making December the last time until next fall to enjoy this fresh, domestically grown fruit.
+Pomegranates from California are back in season!
+The Wonderful variety is in, making now through mid-December the best time of the year to enjoy this ancient super food.
 The delicious prize inside a fresh Pomegranate is the juicy, sweet, bold flavored arils (seeds encapsulated with sacs of juice).
 You eat the arils whole.
 These arils are fantastic by themselves as a flavorful snack – juicy, sweet, a little tangy then crunchy.
-The taste is somewhere between concord grape juice and cranberry juice on the sugar to acid scale, but deliciously unique, robust.
+The taste is somewhere between concord grape juice and cranberry juice.
 Pomegranate arils can also be used to top a salad, in yogurt parfaits, with desserts or cocktails, and of course for juicing.
-Here are some recipe ideas for any course.
+Me?
+I love them as a delicious snack!

-Select fresh Pomegranates that are firm and heavy, a sign of plenty of juice content inside the fruit.
+- Select fresh Pomegranates that are firm and heavy for their size, a sign of plenty of juice content inside the fruit.

-Store Pomegranates in the fridge for best shelf-life, but they’ll last for a week or so on the counter too as an interesting, decorative centerpiece.
+- Store Pomegranates in the fridge for best shelf-life, but they’ll last for a week or so on the counter.

 - Slice the crown off the top.

-- Open the Pomegranate over the bowl of water.
+- Open the Pomegranate over the bowl of water or in the water.

 - Pull the arils from membranes under water to keep the splatter to a minimum.

 - Edible arils sink.
 Inedible membranes float, Strain one from the other and you’re done!